alberttocastro/alberttocastro/README.md

 - I preffer the Android side of the force
 - I preffer Linux over Windows.
 But let's be honest: we don't have all tools on Linux.
 That's why I use WSL, and have the best of both Worlds.
 - I'm learning to prioritize, and finish sideprojects I start (nobody is perfect, isn't it?!)
-- I intend to work remotely for companies abroad.
+- I like the ideia of working remotely for companies abroad.
 Do you have a job offer?
 I'd love to discuss!
 [Send me an email](mailto:albertto.programmer@gmail.com)
-- I'm also looking for a visa sponsorship.
+- I'd also love to relocate to another country.
 What about Canada, or Portugal?
-My wife and I will pack and go!
+My wife and I would pack and go!